deivid-rodriguez/byebug/GUIDE.md

 program).
 In this section we'll consider some other things that might throw off new users to Ruby who are familiar with other languages and debugging in them.

-* Bouncing Around in Blocks (iterators)
-* No Parameter Values in a Call Stack
-* Lines You Can Stop At

 #### Bouncing Around in Blocks (iterators)

 When debugging languages with coroutines like Python and Ruby, a method call may